assemble/assemble/docs/src/api/middleware.md

 ## Related topics

-While plugins and middleware are both used to "extend" {{name}}, they serve very different purposes, are used in completely different ways, and have access to different objects at runtime.
+While plugins and middleware are both used to "extend" assemble, they serve very different purposes, are used in completely different ways, and have access to different objects at runtime.

 ## Middleware VERBS